-Rehana was born Mushtar Jehan in Mumbai.
-After beginning with dancing roles and small supporting roles in films like the KL Saigal-Suraiya starrer Tadbir (1945), Rehana was cast as one of the leading ladies in the Prabhat drama, Hum Ek Hai (1946) co-starring Dev Anand, Kamala Kotnis and Rehman.
+After been seen dancing at a party where there were several people from the film world, Rehana began her screen career with dancing roles and small supporting roles in films like the KL Saigal-Suraiya starrer Tadbir (1945).
+She was then cast as one of the leading ladies in the Prabhat drama, Hum Ek Hai (1946) co-starring Dev Anand, Kamala Kotnis and Rehman.
 The film was the beginning of a fruitful partnership – in more ways than one, it is said – with the debutant director of the film, PL Santoshi, a partnership that would go on till 1952 through films like Shehnai (1947), Khidki (1948), Sargam (1950), Chham Chhama Chham (1952) and Shin Shinaki Boobla Boo (1952).

-Rehana’s films in Pakistan like Shalimar (1956), opposite Sudhir, Wehshi (1956), Apna Paraya (1959) failed at the box office.
-The only succesful film she really had in Pakistan as leading lady was Raat Ke Rahi (1960).
-Aulad (1962) was also successful but by then she was no longer leading lady and Nayyar Sultana played the heroine of the film.
-Rehana married the producer of Raat Ke Rahi, Iqbal Shehzad, but it was a short-lived affair.
+Sadly, Rehana’s films in Pakistan like Shalimar (1956) opposite Sudhir, Wehshi (1956) and Apna Paraya (1959) all failed at the box office.
+The only successful film she really had in Pakistan as a leading lady was Raat Ke Rahi (1960).
+Aulad (1962) was also successful at the box-office but by then she was no longer leading lady and Nayyar Sultana played the heroine of the film.
+She did do another film, Aankh Aur Khoon, around this period co-starring Syed Kamal, but sadly for her, the film remained unreleased.
+On the personal front, Rehana married the producer of Raat Ke Rahi, Iqbal Shehzad, but it was a short-lived affair.
 After separating from him, she married businessman Sabir Ahmed.
 She had a cameo dance number in the Zeba-Syed Kamal-Mohammed Ali starrer Dil Ne Tujhe Maan Liya (1963) after which she faded away from the film scene.

-Rehana resurfaced in Pakistan in 1995 as a member of the jury for the Nigar Awards.
-After her husband’s death, she has lived a largely secluded life.
-It is said she had begun teaching the holy Quran to children in her later years.
+Rehana resurfaced in Pakistan in 1995 as a member of the jury for the Nigar Awards, their equivalent of the Filmfare awards.
+After her husband’s death, she lived a largely secluded life.
+It is said that she had begun teaching the holy Quran to children in her later years.

 Rehana passed away in Pakistan on April 23rd, 2013.